jeremytondo/atelier/README.md

 # Atelier
 Opinionated development environment setup and management

+## Lite Version
+This branch contains a "lite" version to use in my work environment.
+It removes some dependencies that are not available and/or not necessary in that environment.

 ## Overview
 I do a lot of development on remote VMs and I wanted a way to quickly and easily setup a development environment on a new machine.
 I also wanted to keep a similar